ankit-javeri/Statistical-Machine-Translation/README.md

 # Statistical-Machine-Translation

-This is my Final semester project to **Translate text from French to English** done in group with 3 members.
+This is the Final semester project, to **Translate text from French to English** done in group with 3 members.

 - **Objective:** Language translation from French to English which would ease in sharing of knowledge from diverse subjects.
 - **Methodology:** Understanding of lexical machine translation models such as word based translation (IBM Models for word alignments), phrase based translation (phrase extraction for phrase alignments).